Where to Find Appliance Model Number: Every Appliance Guide

 Is the serial number the same as the model number?

-No. The model number identifies what appliance you have (what features it has, what size, etc.).
-The serial number identifies your specific unit — when it was made, where it was made.
+No. The model number identifies what appliance you have — the features, size, and configuration.
+The serial number identifies your specific unit — when and where it was made.
 Both are usually on the same label, but they're different numbers.
+For ordering parts or filing warranty claims, you need the model number.

-Where should I write down the model number?
+Where should I save my appliance model numbers?

 Can I use a partial model number?

 Sometimes.
-A partial number can help you narrow down the search, but for ordering the exact part you need, you want the full model number from the label on the appliance.
+A partial number can narrow down the search, but for ordering the exact part you need, you want the full model number from the label.
+Even one character difference can mean a completely different part.